-If the phrase “pigs in a blanket” conjures up images of darling newborn piglets swaddled in warm fluffy blankets you are definitely not a foodie.
-National Pigs in a Blanket Day on April 24 is a holiday celebrating one of our favorite comfort foods — pork sausage (or hotdogs) baked in pastry.
-Thank Betty Crocker, whose cookbooks decorated every post-war kitchen, for first exposing young impressionable minds to this culinary delight.
+And whom shall we thank for all this?
+Start with Betty Crocker, whose cookbooks decorated every post-war kitchen — exposing young impressionable minds to this culinary delight.
 In 1957 she published Betty Crocker’s Cooking for Kids, with the first simple recipe for the taste treat, and the rest is history!
 From a child’s first flour-smudged attempts at cooking to chic cocktail party fare, and from fancy pastry crust to pre-made biscuits in a tube, pigs in a blanket are the ubiquitous snack for every occasion.
 Whether it’s a plain hotdog or a fancy sausage wrapped in your favorite dough, gather your friends and share memories of the first time you were introduced to pigs in a blanket.

 National Pigs in a Blanket Day Activities

 Throw a do-it-yourself party

-Get all the ingredients together for all the different pigs-in-a-blanket recipes you can think of — hot dogs, savory sausage, breakfast links —even some vegetables like asparagus or baby carrots for your vegetarian friends.
-Then make pancakes and buy puff pastry, soft tacos, wonton wrappers, even a tube of biscuits — and invite your friends over to feast on pigs in a blanket.
+Get all the ingredients together for all the different recipes you can think of — hot dogs, savory sausage, breakfast links —even some vegetables like asparagus or baby carrots for your vegetarian friends.
+Then make pancakes and buy puff pastry, soft tacos, wonton wrappers, even a tube of biscuits — and invite your friends over.

 Why We Love National Pigs in a Blanket Day

-Food triggers memories like no other stimulus, and pigs in a blanket remind us of being kids, making these tasty treats with our parents, getting giddy as the delicious aroma started to waft from the oven, then waiting impatiently as they cooled down enough to eat!
+Foods trigger memories.
+Pigs in a blanket remind us of being kids, making these tasty treats with our parents, getting giddy as the delicious aroma started to waft from the oven, then waiting impatiently as they cooled down enough to eat!